- Skip Ahead to

 - Assigned by me

 We will send out a clear daily update (Mon-Fri, excluding weekends) on what you need to focus on in Asana that day.
-This email will include two sections:
+This email will include any or all of the three applicable sections:

-Tasks Due Soon = tasks that are due within the next 5 days.
+Tasks Due Soon = These are the tasks that are assigned to you that are due within the next 5 days.

 Tasks Recently Assigned = This section will display tasks that were recently assigned to you, regardless of whether the task has a due date or not.